-In accordance with International Accounting Standard (IAS) 32 the Company's derivative trading positions are presented gross within trading assets and trading liabilities on the face of the statement of financial position unless the Company has both the legal right and the intention to settle net with the counterparties to the contracts (see 2.10 below).
-Legally enforceable netting agreements and collateral held against those trading positions significantly reduce the net exposure of the Company to potential loss in the event of a counterparty default.
+In accordance with IAS 32 'Financial Instruments: Presentation', the Company's derivative trading positions are presented gross within trading assets and trading liabilities on the face of the statement of financial position unless the Company has both the legal right and the intention to settle net with the counterparties to the contracts (see 2.10 below).
+Legally enforceable netting agreements and collateral held against those trading positions significantly reduce the net exposure of the Company to potential loss in the event of a counterparty default (see note 23).